 We are required to periodically review our deferred tax assets and determine whether, based on available evidence, a valuation allowance is necessary.
 Accordingly, we have performed such evaluation, from time to time, based on historical evidence, trends in profitability, expectations of future taxable income and implemented tax planning strategies.
 We continue to maintain a valuation allowance for certain foreign and California deferred tax assets.
-In the event, in the future, we determine an additional valuation allowance is necessary with respect to our U.S. state or foreign deferred tax assets, we would incur a charge equal to the amount of the valuation allowance, as a discrete item, in the period in which we made such determination and this could have a material and adverse effect on our operating results for such period.
+The realization of our deferred tax assets is dependent upon the generation of sufficient U.S. and foreign taxable income in the future to offset these assets.
+We may not have sufficient taxable income in the future to determine that we will be able to realize some significant portion of our deferred tax assets.
+As a result, an additional valuation allowance against our deferred tax assets may be required in the period in which such a determination is made, and our operating results could be materially and adversely impacted in the period of adjustment.

 The calculation of tax liabilities involves dealing with uncertainties in the application of complex global tax regulations.
 We recognize potential liabilities for anticipated tax audit issues in the U.S. and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
 In the event we determine that it is appropriate to create a reserve or increase an existing reserve for any such potential liabilities, the amount of the additional reserve is charged as an expense in the period in which it is determined.
 If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period when we determine the liabilities are no longer necessary.
 If the estimate of tax liabilities proves to be less than the ultimate tax assessment for the applicable period, a further charge to expense in the period such short fall is determined would result.
-Either such charge to expense could have a material and adverse effect on our results of operations for the applicable period.
+Either such charge to expense could have a material and adverse effect on our operating results for the applicable period.